xiul-msr/e2e_dialog_challenge/README.md

 ## Baseline Agents
 * A rule-based agent is provided.
 * A standard RL agent (DQN model) is provided.

+## System Submission Guidelines

+Open an account in https://msrprograms.cloudapp.net/MDC2018 and create a submission with an abstract and code in the form of zip file(<100MB).
+Include instructions for execution.
+Submission can be updated without limit no later than 10/14/2018 11:59 PM PST.

 <!---
 ## Timeline